Lloyd Plumart

 Structural MRI-based assessment of the visual pathways in late-stage glaucoma

 In October 2023, I joined the Laboratory of Experimental Ophthalmology at the University Medical Center Groningen.
 There, prof. Frans Cornelissen and dr. Hinke Halbertsma are guiding me through my 3-year PhD adventure as my supervisors, while dr. Mayra Bittencourt provides me with day-to-day supervision.
 My journey extends beyond Groningen as I will also gain experience from two secondments.
 For 1 year, I will be able to explore the benefits and challenges of using the new ultra-high-field Siemens MAGNETOM Terra.X MRI scanner at the Otto von Guericke University Magdeburg under the supervision of prof. Michael Hoffmann.
-Finally, I will stay for several months in the Royal Dutch Visio under the supervision of prof. Joost Heutink working on simulating the visual field for rehabilitation purposes.
+Finally, I will stay at the Royal Dutch Visio for one month to work on visual field reconstruction using a novel dynamic visual field test under the supervision of Anne Vrijling.

 Personal Background and Interest